 Higher impact activities, like running, have been studied in the past finding similar results, but this measurable result is new territory when it comes to walking.
 Alternatively, cycling has also been studied without the same results, suggesting the root of this phenomenon is in the impact of feet hitting the ground.

 More oxygen getting to the brain is a good thing.
 Our brains use about 20% of our body’s total oxygen supply, so if we’re not getting enough oxygen up there, it’s easy to feel “foggy” or unfocused.

 On top of that, about a third of the brain is made up of blood vessels, so it’s no wonder that substantial blood flow is important to brain health.
 In fact, increased blood flow to the brain is linked to better cognitive function, improved memory, and overall protection against decline.

 The good news is, walking more is a relatively accessible goal for most people.
-You don’t need to start running marathons to improve your health, you can start by simply going for a walk.
-But keep social distancing at the top of your mind too, if you’re walking outside.
-Stay at least 6 feet away from people and consider wearing a face mask if you expect others to be around.
+You don’t need to start running marathons to improve your health, you can start by simply going for a walk at lunch.

 If you use a pedometer, 10,000 steps in a day is a great (but steep) goal.
 10,000 steps average out to about five miles.
 If that’s too drastic for you right now, try making a goal to increase your steps by 1,000 a day, which is roughly a half-mile.
 In a month, you’ll be walking 14 miles more than you are today, which is bound to leave you feeling pretty good.